massalabs/massa/docs/technical-doc/storage.md

 ### General description

 This crate provides the `Storage` structure which give access to a globally shared object store containing blocks, endorsements and operations.
-It also allows locally claiming references to a list of shared objects for a particular instance of `Storage`.
+It also allows claiming references to a list of shared objects for a particular instance of `Storage`.
 When no instance of `Storage` owns a reference to a given object anymore, that object is automatically dropped from the globally shared object store.

 The `Storage` structure contains: